rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

-In this trust model, a user with several services places a cross signature for all their services at a well known location on each of those services (for example a personal web site home page, an IM profile, the profile page on an open source code repository, a social media About page, a picture sharing service profile page, a professional interpersonal networking site, and a dating application profile).
+In this trust model, a user with several services places a cross signature for all their services at a well known location on each of those services (for example a personal web site .well-known page, an IM profile, the profile page on an open source code repository, a social media About page, a picture sharing service profile page, a professional interpersonal-networking site contact page, and a dating application profile).
 This concept was perhaps first implemented for non-technical users by Keybase.
 The user of this scheme likely expects that at any given moment there is a risk that one of these services is compromised or controlled by a